-Formative and summative assessment of clinical skills occurs periodically throughout the preclerkship phase.
+Formative and summative assessment of clinical skills occurs periodically throughout the pre-clerkship phase.
 OSCEs are skills-based examinations conducted in the CLC to assess the student's ability to demonstrate clinical skills and behaviors.
 OSCEs typically consist of several "stations."
 Each station will require the student to demonstrate one or more clinical skills/behaviors that will be assessed by a trained observer using established performance criteria for that assessment.
-A formative OSCE will occur at the end of Host-Defense.
 The OSCE will provide students with feedback on their ability to perform an organized "head-to-toe" physical exam.